Is a Basset Hound the Right Dog for You?

 The Average Lifespan of Basset Hounds

 is 10-12 years but owners have reported dogs living up to 18 years!
-As with any dog breeds, there are certain health conditions that affect the breed:
+Because their long ears do not get much air circulation, they are prone to ear infections and should be kept clean.
+In addition, there are certain health conditions that may affect the breed

 Lafora Disease